rsinghlab/OvO/README.md

 ## Evaluation

-The evaluation scripts follow a pattern `evaluate_NUMBER-OF-MODALITIES.py`.
+The evaluation scripts follow the pattern `evaluate_NUMBER-OF-MODALITIES.py`.
 For example, to evaluate a three modality model using OvO attention on the Amazon dataset, you would run the following command:

 ```train
 python3 amazon_reviews/evaluate_three.py bert_resnet_mlp_OvO learning_rate epochs batch_size number_of_attention_heads random_seed_list /path/to/test_data